systopia/de.systopia.mutualaid/README.md

 ## Description & Usage
-Whenever the matching algorhytm is triggered by the cronjob or manually it will find the best match for each individual in the database which is looking for help and create a relationship of the type "..." between the two individuals.
+Whenever the matching algorhytm is triggered by the cronjob or manually it will find the best match for each individual in the database which is looking for help and create a relationship of the type "Mutual Aid" between the two individuals.
 The matches are made based on proximity to each other and the number of matching help categories and (if applicable) spoken languages.
 If help categories and/or languages are used there needs to be at least one match for each.

 The relationship will have the status "needs review" (custom field).
 Each time the algorhytm is executed it may replace relationships with the status "needs review" with better matches (but not relationships with other status').